pleak-tools/pleak-sql-analysis/banach/README.md

      dist/build/banach/banach -QDp --db-create-tables demo_schema.sql demo_query.sql demo_constraints.att --policy=demo_attacker_goal.sql --epsilon 0.3

    where
-   - demo_attacker_goal.sql is the query representing the attacker's goal, i.e. what he is trying to guess
+   - demo_attacker_goal.sql is the query representing the attacker's goal, i.e. what he is trying to guess with which precision
    - epsilon is the desired upper bound on guesing advantage

  * Combined sensitivity analysis (assumes that pleak-sql-analysis/localsensitivity-cabal has been built):